uhppoted/uhppoted-mqtt/documentation/greengrass.md

-# _uhppoted-mqtt_ with _AWS Greengrass_: Getting Started
+# HOWTO: _uhppoted-mqtt_ with _AWS Greengrass_: Getting Started

-This is a simplified guide to getting _uhppoted-mqtt_ up and running with _AWS Greengrass_.
+This _HOWTO_ is a simplified guide to getting _uhppoted-mqtt_ up and running with _AWS Greengrass_.

-Getting started with _HiveMQ_ or _Mosquito_ is relatively straightforward - AWS Greengrass is a whole 'nuther beast in terms of complexity and getting just a base system to build on can be daunting.
+Getting started with _HiveMQ_ or _Mosquito_ is relatively straightforward - AWS Greengrass is a whole 'nuther beast in terms of complexity and getting just a base system on which to build can be daunting.

 This guide outlines the steps required to _"just get something working"_: